Tom Perriello: Political positions

+Economic policy

-Economic Policy: Perriello voted against the Unemployment Compensation Extension Act of 2009, because the bill extended unemployment benefits for only some states and excluded Virginia.
+Perriello voted against the Unemployment Compensation Extension Act of 2009, because the bill extended unemployment benefits for only some states and excluded Virginia.
 He pressed the administration and Congress to include more infrastructure spending in the stimulus bill, and authored the Every Penny to Main Street Act, which would have used the money that banks paid back from the bailout to directly create new jobs in construction.
 He also repeatedly urged Democrats to introduce a comprehensive national jobs bill.

-Gun Control: Perriello opposed a ban on assault weapons while in Congress.